 You need to seclude yourself from the world and make those sessions count.
 Put on some music and tune out the rest of the world.
 Half an hour of solid practice is much more effective than 7 hours of wavered practice.

-A common pitfall for self-taught artists is waiting for that perfect time to practice (which as you will find never comes).
+A common pitfall for self-taught artists is waiting for that perfect time to practice (which, as you will find, never comes).
 You will just need to make do sometimes.

 One of the best changes I made was to incorporate small paintings into my training and aim to complete them in just one session.
-This is the complete opposite to spending weeks trying to finish a huge studio piece, which often will just end up being unfinished in storage.
+This is the complete opposite of spending weeks trying to finish a huge studio piece, which often will just end up being unfinished in storage.

 Small and quick paintings will keep your inspiration fresh and will make sure you do not get bogged down on a larger piece.

-5. Don’t compare yourself to others
+5. Don’t Compare Yourself to Others

 When you are not surrounded by other studying artists, you may find that you end up comparing yourself to very established professional artists (generally those whom you discover on the internet).
 What you need to realize is that all professional artists were amateurs at one stage.